-As far as we've come in terms of destigmatizing mental illnesses, we still have a lot of work to do, especially when it comes to recognizing just how invisible mental health problems can be.
+As far as we've come in terms of destigmatising mental illnesses, we still have a lot of work to do, especially when it comes to recognising just how invisible mental health problems can be.

-While mental health problems can manifest themselves in a variety of ways, many of those who suffer can feel pressured to apologize to others for their illnesses — and they shouldn't have to.
+While mental health problems can manifest themselves in a variety of ways, many of those who suffer can feel pressured to apologise to others for their illnesses — and they shouldn't have to.

-Ellis posted an old photo that she came across, in which she is on vacation with her daughter, and seems to be smiling and happy.
+Ellis posted an old photo that she came across, in which she is on holiday with her daughter, and seems to be smiling and happy.

 "I loved being with my daughter and husband," she wrote.
 "But I was far from happy and definitely not having the best time."

 As happy as her friends thought she looked, Ellis said that she was in the depths of her anxiety when the photo was taken, and had never felt more vulnerable.

 "After a year of being really unwell with postnatal depression and PTSD I was starting to recover but anxiety still had a firm grip of me," she explained.
 "When this picture was taken anxiety was gripping on to me tighter than it ever had."